 The one raid destroyed an area of about 16 square miles of the city, killed about 100,000 people, injured about a million people, and left a million people homeless.

-This was the single deadliest air raid of World War II, larger than the incindiary raids on Dresden and Hamburg, and the atomic bombings of Hiroshima and Nagasaki.
+This was the single deadliest air raid of World War II, completely destroying a larger area than the incendiary raids on Dresden and Hamburg, and larger than the atomic bombings of Hiroshima and Nagasaki, combined.

 Next: Mitsumine Shrine » Or your choice:

 The above is specific to Asakusa in Tōkyō.
 Or maybe you want to explore other places in Japan.

 Electronics parts and tools, the otaku lifestyle, cosplay, anime, and manga